 The forensic archeologist confessed his sadness following his conclusion that she was a ‘vampire’ due to checking too many boxes.

 Back then, life was harsh and unforgiving.
-A neighbor could accuse one of witchcraft because it rained for a week.
+A neighbour could accuse one of witchcraft because it rained for a week.
 It took nothing for someone to end up on trial alive or dead, for that matter.

 Too many innocent people met their deaths way before their time because of witchcraft or lycanthropy.
 If one was dead, they could still be on trial for vampirism.
 It’s almost like everyone needed someone to blame for their harsh lives.